AhmadAlKhaldi86/real-time-socet-chat-app/README.md

 - Persistent connection : The client can keep the connection open as long as it needs to.
 - HTTP to establish one direction communication from client to server  (send request get response).

+### Feaataures

+- Broadcast  : When a new user enters/leaves the room everyone else will get an update.  except  the user himself.
+- Geo-location: When a user accepts to share their location.
+Using browser geo-location API <https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API>

 ### Run application

 - prod: npm run start